Kepler11145123/codglobalhuman/testAT/README.md

 ### Initialize process with an Id

 ```
-Given The id of the process as KbtqGlSpkOutCodatakbtqcddeconinformati
+Given The id of the process as CbtqCoSpkOutDatacbtqcddeconinformation
 ```

 ### Initialize environment variables